gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [`turbohtml.clean`](https://turbohtml.readthedocs.io/) replaces the allowlist role once served by [bleach](https://github.com/mozilla/bleach).
 Its output enters live pages, making an incorrect answer an XSS defect.
 HTML parsing has no guaranteed [fixpoint](<https://en.wikipedia.org/wiki/Fixed_point_(mathematics)>): serializing and parsing a tree can alter its structure.
-[Mutation XSS](https://research.securitum.com/dompurify-bypass-mxss/) exploits markup that begins inert and becomes executable when a browser reparses sanitized output.
+[Mutation XSS](https://research.securitum.com/dompurify-bypass-mxss/) lets an attacker submit inert markup that a browser reparses as executable content.

 That behavior changes the oracle.
 String equality with another sanitizer cannot prove safety because policies and serialization choices differ.
 Parsing once is insufficient because the browser performs the parse that matters after